valtido/better-typeOf/README.md

 #How it works?

-We will look for proper Object names otherwise a Class name (I know a taboo name) but we .
+We will look for proper Object names otherwise a Class name (I know a taboo name).

 if a name is not present, we assume it's an Annonymous function